 - Take Action

-Painful history, when explored accurately and empathetically, can inspire us to address persistent inequities that exist as legacies of history in our lives today—and can inform our shared understanding about who is seen or silenced and what we choose to venerate or disdain as we mold the future.
+Painful history, when explored accurately and empathetically, can inspire us to address persistent inequities that exist as legacies of that history in our lives today.
+Introducing memorials to public spaces, and telling the truth about our common history, can inform our shared understanding about who is seen or silenced and what we choose to revere or disdain as we mold the future.